 Travelling with a baby

-The wildlife at its best in here: the shy and lunatic wallabies with the exceptional cheeky guy playing hide & seek when it comes to the food storage rooms; quick goannas; possums sleeping all day and crunching salad at night; the slow and spiky echidnas, hiding their noses in the dust; the wild grey geese with their beautiful bright yellow marks; the cheerful magpies; graceful galas and colourful rosellas.
+The wildlife at Hanson Bay was at the best I’ve seen: shy and lunatic wallabies with the exceptional cheeky guy playing hide & seek when it comes to the food storage rooms; quick goannas; possums sleeping all day and crunching salad at night; the slow and spiky echidnas, hiding their noses in the dust; the wild grey geese with their beautiful bright yellow marks; the cheerful magpies; graceful galas and colourful rosellas.

-And whilst I am indulging on pictures, stars start to come out.
-Shy at first, slowly getting bigger and brighter.
-The Milky Way making an appearance, then galaxies and foggy constellations.
+The stars on Kangaroo Island come out shy at first, slowly getting bigger and brighter – the brightest and biggest I’ve ever seen.
+The Milky Way is there, then galaxies and foggy constellations.
 Night noises of the wildlife sanctuary delicate in the background: possums and wallabies munching, koalas groaning , the wild geese and little birds singing .